Etejerina/a-walk-in-python/day_4.md

 Here we have, besides a list, a for loop and an if statement.

-Putting it into words it would be **"we have x for every x, from 0 to 19 (range(20)), that the modulus is 0"** or to be simplier, **"a list of even numbers betwenn 0 and 19"**. *Let's save for another day if 0 is even, odd or none of the above...*
+Putting it into words it would be **"we have x for every x, from 0 to 19 (range(20)), that the modulus is 0"** or to be simpler, **"a list of even numbers between 0 and 19"**. *Let's save for another day if 0 is even, odd or none of the above...*

->Note: rememer that modulus is the remainder of a division, after one number is divided by another.
+>Note: remember that modulus is the remainder of a division, after one number is divided by another.

 We'll see that the previous expression is equivalent to this...